bp2s/codingchallenge/Readme.md

 ## 3) What's expected ?

-What we would like you to shows is :
+We would like you to show us :
+* how you interact with other actors
-* technical approach (frameworks, tools, ...)
+* your technical approach (frameworks, tools, ...)
 * the code !

 Try to deliver a fully functionnal application, but if you're lacking time, don't panic !